villirion/Colour-Science/README.md

 getCameraSpectralSensitivityAltern.py is an alternative function, it makes the data easier to use.

-all the function aren't completely translate yet the PCA related one work as well as getDaylightScalars
+all the function aren't completely translate yet